MarcDufresne/opset/README.md

   logger_overrides: # overwrite min log level of third party loggers
     googleapiclient: ERROR
   json_format: False  # Whether the logs should be formatted as json.
 Defaults to False.
+  json_event_key: "event"  # The key to use for the event in the json format.
+Defaults to "event"
 ```

 ### Log Processors